primatejs/primate/README.md

 ```

-A domain represent a collection in a store using the static `fields` property
+A domain represents a collection in a store using the static `fields` property

 ```js
 import {Domain} from "@primate/domains";